 - 1 teaspoon pure vanilla extract

 - 30–36 full-sheet graham crackers (a little over 1 standard box)

-- Line a 9x9-inch or 8x8-inch square baking pan with parchment paper, leaving an overhang on the sides to lift the cake out (makes cutting and serving possible!).
+- Line a 9×9-inch or 8×8-inch square baking pan with parchment paper, leaving an overhang on the sides to lift the cake out (makes cutting and serving possible!).
 Set aside.

-- Assemble the cake: If meringue and ganache are still slightly warm as you assemble the cake, that's ok.
-Spread a super thin layer of meringue on the bottom of the pan.
-Doesn't need to be even or perfect; it's just so the graham cracker base has something to stick to.
-Do the best you can with the meringue because it's sticky.
+- Assemble the cake: If the marshmallow meringue and ganache are still slightly warm as you assemble the cake, that’s ok.
+Spread a super thin layer of marshmallow meringue on the bottom of the pan.
+Doesn’t need to be even or perfect; it’s just so the graham cracker base has something to stick to.
+Do the best you can with the marshmallow meringue because it’s sticky.
 Spread it slowly.
 Top with a layer of graham crackers.
-You'll need to break them apart to evenly arrange them; see my video above for a visual.
-Top with a layer of meringue, then another layer of graham crackers, then a layer of chocolate ganache, then a layer of graham crackers, then another layer of meringue.
-Repeat for a total of 6 layers of graham crackers, 4 layers of meringue (including the thin bottom layer), and 3 layers of chocolate ganache.
+You’ll need to break them apart to evenly arrange them; see my video above for a visual.
+Top with a layer of marshmallow meringue, then another layer of graham crackers, then a layer of chocolate ganache, then a layer of graham crackers, then another layer of marshmallow meringue.
+Repeat for a total of 6 layers of graham crackers, 4 layers of marshmallow meringue (including the thin bottom layer), and 3 layers of chocolate ganache.
 The top layer will be chocolate for now.
-Layers listed out: super thin meringue, graham crackers, meringue, graham crackers, chocolate, graham crackers, meringue, graham crackers, chocolate, graham crackers, meringue, graham crackers, chocolate.
+Layers listed out: super thin marshmallow meringue, graham crackers, marshmallow meringue, graham crackers, chocolate, graham crackers, marshmallow meringue, graham crackers, chocolate, graham crackers, marshmallow meringue, graham crackers, chocolate.

 - Cover tightly and refrigerate for at least 12 hours and up to 2 days.